rocket-pig/autobabytermux/README.md

 ### Latest Updates:
 *May 6 2023*:
+Removed useless langchain dependency.
+We were simply being lazy and using their openai interface.
+Now just uses openai official module.

-The Q/A flow is now controlled by a delegator that steps thru the Q-O-T-A-F process, with re-prompts each time to keep the LLM on track.
+__Complete code rewrite__: The Q/A flow is now controlled by a delegator that steps thru the Q-O-T-A-F process, with re-prompts each time to keep the LLM on track.
 It is. so. much faster and more reliable than the previous way of attempting to parse entire return body!
 This way we arent _ever_ consuming or trying to handle hallucinations.

 The overall readability is also just incomparably superior to the previous code.
 I had ironed out all the necessary parts but it needed this refactoring and cleanup something fierce.